New: pagination on person search, fuzzy matching, and more. See what's changed →

 If you don't have an API key:

-Each API endpoint is accessible through the MCP server as a tool.
-The available tools and their parameters will be shown in your AI assistant after connecting.
+The exact tool names and their parameters are shown in your AI assistant after connecting.

 Usage in AI Assistants